clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 What do you think? do you observe the linkage possibly due to an inversion (or a non-recombining block?)?
 Is it also observed in the BB group?

 ### Studying divergence with Fst (optional)
 We may be interested in calculating several statistics for each haplogroup (diversity, divergence, etc).
-For instance we can calculate Fst between our groups, as you learnt to do on day 2 with vcftools, both as an overall Fst value and in sliding-windows along the genome
+For instance we can calculate Fst between our groups, as you learnt to do on day 2 with vcftools, both as an overall Fst value and in sliding-windows along the genome.
-Note that here, this is not ideal since it is better to have balanced sample size (and our group AA is pretty small).
+Note that here this is not ideal since it is better to have balanced sample size (and our group AA is pretty small).

 If you are interested in following this extra tutorial, you will find all details here: